Cannabis Information for Healthcare Professionals

 Patients Out of Time strongly believes that physicians must educate themselves on the science of medicinal cannabis and the endocannabinoid system.
 Once educated, physicians must be proactive and work towards ending the cannabis prohibition.
 It is not OK to simply shy away from or ignore this issue.
 Cannabis has the potential to improve the quality of life for countless patients.
 They need and expect your support.

-Time and again nurses rank #1 as the most trusted profession in Gallup's annual survey of professions for their honesty and ethical standards.
-Nurses are the "bedside" healthcare providers who strive to promote health, prevent illness and alleviate suffering.
+Time and again nurses rank #1 as the most trusted profession in Gallup’s annual survey of professions for their honesty and ethical standards.
+Nurses are the “bedside” healthcare providers who strive to promote health, prevent illness and alleviate suffering.
 The fundamental principles of nursing are compassion and respect for the individual patient.
 A key role of the nurse is to act as a patient advocate.
 Nurses are there for patients when it comes to the issue of medicinal cannabis.
 The Virginia Nurses Association was the first state nurses association to pass a formal resolution calling for patient access to therapeutic cannabis back in 1994.
-More states followed and in 2003 the American Nurses Association overwhelmingly passed a strong resolution supporting patient access to cannabis as well as the education of registered nurses on evidence-based research on the efficacy of cannabis as medicine.
+More states followed and in 2003 the American Nurses Association overwhelmingly passed a strong resolution supporting patient access to cannabis as well as the education of registered nurses on evidence-based research on the efficacy of cannabis as medicine, and have reaffirmed their position in a 2008 position paper.

 With the discovery of the endocannabinoid system, it is becoming more apparent as to why cannabis has so much therapeutic potential and yet has a remarkably wide margin of safety.
 The endocannabinoid system affects how humans eat, sleep, relax, protect and forget.
 This system is essential to life and cannabis is the only natural plant that has endocannabinoid-like chemicals called phyto-cannabinoids or simply cannabinoids.
 While cannabis remains in Schedule I under federal law, more and more states are acknowledging its medicinal value.
 For those nurses who work in states with medical marijuana/cannabis laws, it is essential that you understand the risks and benefits of cannabis and cannabinoids.
 For those nurses who work in states where it is illegal it is time for you to become educated on its efficacy and work towards changing the law in your state.
 For all nurses it is an ethical responsibility to patients to help them gain the option to use cannabis as medicine and thus work towards educating your legislators and policy makers about this safe and effective medicine.